Single-walled carbon nanohorn: CO2 laser ablation

-CO2 laser ablation technique is utilized to produce the first SWNHs at room temperature in absence of a metal catalyst.
+The CO2 laser ablation technique is utilized to produce the first SWNHs at room temperature in the absence of a metal catalyst.
 The CO2 laser ablation generator is composed of a high-power CO2 laser source (with a wavelength of 10.6 μm, 5 kW of power, 10 nm of beam diameter, and the pulse width varies from 10 ms to continuous illumination) and a plastic-resin reaction chamber attached with a vacuum pumping system, inlet and outlet gas valves and a ZnSe lens system to adjust beam intensity.
 Ar gas is introduced and flowed through the inside chamber to remove the products to the collection filter under the pressure of 760 Torr at room temperature.
 Meanwhile, a graphite rod in the middle of the chamber continuously rotates and advances along its axis so that a new surface could be exposed to the laser beam that is vertical to the rod and thus SWNHs are produced.

 Arc discharge

 SWNHs can also be prepared by a simple pulsed arc discharge between pure carbon rods in the atmospheric pressure of air and He and Ar with arcing period of 30s.
-The arc current is set at 120 A and voltage between the electrodes is 15 V. Pre-heating of the carbon rod up to 1000 ℃, is conducted just before ignition of arc to improve the quality of SWNHs.
+The arc current is set at 120 A and voltage between the electrodes is 15 V. Pre-heating of the carbon rod up to 1000 °C, is conducted just before ignition of arc to improve the quality of SWNHs.
 The arc soot deposited on the surface of the chamber is collected and characterized.
 By this method, the purity of obtained SWNHs is higher than 90%.
 The mean size of SWNH particles is about 50 nm, which is smaller than those prepared by the CO2 laser method.